 Gareth Bale - Tottenham Hotspur (Castrol Ranking: 50)

-Gareth Bale continued to raise his stake in the Premier League this week with back-to-back performances of real quilty.
-Against Newcastle United on Tuesday the Wales international left back-cum-winger scored the important second goal nine minutes from time in their 2-0 victory and then against Fulham the 21-year-old added to his tally with the winner that helped Spurs consolidate a top four place in the table.
+Gareth Bale continued to raise his stake in the Premier League this week with back-to-back performances of real quality.
+Against Newcastle United on Tuesday the Wales international left-back-cum-winger scored the important second goal nine minutes from time in their 2-0 victory and then against Fulham the 21-year-old added to his tally with the winner that helped Spurs consolidate a top-four place in the table.

 Pedro Rodriguez - Barcelona (Castrol Ranking: 124)